kitswas/VirtualGamePad/Roadmap.md

 These are experiments to determine feasibility and potential implementation paths.
 They may or may not lead to a feature in the future.

-- True Gamepad input with `winrt::Windows::UI::Input::Preview::Injection::InputInjector`.
+- True Gamepad input on Windows with `winrt::Windows::UI::Input::Preview::Injection::InputInjector`.
   _Implemented but sometimes crashes on server start._
 - Ability to edit gamepad layout on the mobile app.
   [See tracking issue](https://github.com/kitswas/VirtualGamePad-Mobile/issues/7).